Science400/v2isaiahyoung.com/src/pages/about-my-garden.md

 A **Captain's Log** is the closest thing to a traditional blog post because sometimes I don't know where else put my thoughts other than a summary of the past little while.
 But also because I'm a fan of [RSS feeds](https://openrss.org/guides/what-are-rss-feeds) and as far as I'm aware there isn't a good solution to sending out updates for a digital garden.
 The idea is my Captain's Log will also serve as a changelog to highlight any revisions I make.
 That is if anybody is strange enough to even want to subscribe.

 A **Clipping** is a link to something interesting by someone else.
 It could be a cool fact.
 It could be a neat article.
 It could be a fun game.
-But the idea is I can just share it without adding too much of my own commentary.
+But the idea is I can just share it and add some of my own commentary in a constructive way without worrying about making it into my own thing.
+I'll be trying to follow [Simon Willison's approach to running a link blog](https://simonwillison.net/2024/Dec/22/link-blog/).

 I still need to come up with a name for short things that I write.
 That means it's not just a link to somebody else's work.